crom52/springboot-r2dbc-mysql-crud/README.md

 ## How to run app:
-1. Open the terminal.
+1. Clone the repository.
+2. Open the terminal and navigate to the project directory.
-2. Run the following command:
+2. Run the docker-compose with following command:

    ```bash
    docker-compose up